knhash/knhash.github.io/_posts/2018-01-07-how-did-mr-pratap-vanish.md

 **"Don't you have to get to school?
 Why did you follow me?
 Stop looking at the bag!
 You need to stay away from the bag!"**

 I point out that the bag is gone.
 Mr Pratap seems relieved. **"It is better this way, trust me."**.
 I wiggle away from him just as I spot a girl looking over some bag, at the bus stop on the opposite side of the road.
 Mr Pratap's bag.
-The attache is quite distinctive looking.
+The attaché is quite distinctive looking.
 I start crossing the road.

 **"Kid, listen to me, do not go near that bag!
 It is trouble, stay away from it!"**